Constraining $F(R)$ bouncing cosmologies with primordial black holes: The PBH Formation Formalism

 \section{The PBH Formation Formalism}

 In this section we present a general formalism for the computation of the mass function of PBHs formed due to the collapse of enhanced cosmological perturbations once they reenter the cosmological horizon.
 Basically, this happens when the energy density contrast of the collapsing overdensity region, or the respective comoving curvature perturbation, becomes greater than a critical threshold $\delta_\mathrm{c}$ or $\zeta_\mathrm{c}$.
 In the following, we firstly describe how the comoving curvature perturbation is connected to the energy density contrast, extracting the non-linear relation between them, and then we proceed by presenting the formalism for the computation of the PBH mass function and the PBH abundance within the context of peak theory~\cite{Bardeen:1985tr}.
-At this point, it is important to highlight that we study PBH formation during the standard RD era described by GR during which the effect of the preceding exotic $F(R)$ gravity phase has been switched off as it can be seen by \Eq{eq:F(R) function}.
+At this point, it is important to highlight that we study PBH formation during the standard RD era described by general relativity.
 Therefore, the use of the peak theory formalism, developed within GR, for the computation of the PBH abundance is absolutely legitimate within our work.